telerik/kendo-ui-core/docs/aspnet-mvc/helpers/notification/overview.md

   	$(function(){
           var n = $("#notification").data("kendoNotification");

-          // show a warning message using the built-in shorthand method n.warning({
+          //Show a warning message using the built-in shorthand method. n.warning({
               myMessage: "some warning message here"
           });

-          // show a "timeAlert" message using the default show() method n.show({
+          //Show a "timeAlert" message using the default show() method. n.show({
               time: new Date().toLocaleTimeString(),
               myMessage: "Server will be restarted."